tobiasziegler/fend-p6-website-optimization/README.md

 - Minify the HTML files using `gulp-htmlmin`.
 - Minify the JavaScript files using `gulp-uglify`.
 - Minify the CSS files using `gulp-cssnano`.
+- Replace the large pizzeria image on the homepage with a resized version.

 ### Part 2: Optimize Frames per Second in pizza.html